Black Lawyers Matter

 Additional financial support may be available to some applicants.

 - Find out more about student finance for undergraduate study.

-The bursary is available to applicants to a School of Law undergraduate degree submitting an application via UCAS, whom satisfy all five criteria:
+The bursary is available to prospective students who have submitted an application via UCAS to study a School of Law undergraduate degree at The University of Manchester, and who satisfy all of the following five criteria: